Home Assistant Configuration

 Set Up Tuya Integration in Home Assistant

-Before HA configuration, you should goto the Tuya IoT Platform and create a cloud develop project.
+Before HA configuring, you should go to the Tuya IoT Platform and create a cloud develop project.

 Register and create a Tuya developer account and create an account on the Tuya Cloud.

-After creating, go to the Cloud Management page under IoT Platform -> Cloud -> Development and create a cloud Project.
+After creating the tuya account, go to the Cloud Management page under IoT Platform -> Cloud -> Development and create a cloud Project.

 The ACCESS_ID and ACCESS_KEY are located on Tuya project page under Cloud/Overview